-The bill would amend the Michigan Medical Marihuana Act to prohibit smoking medical marihuana on private property in violation of a prohibition established by the property owner, and in any portion of private property that was open to the public.
+The bill would amend the Michigan Medical Marihuana Act to prohibit the possession or smoking of medical marihuana on private property, in violation of a prohibition established by the property owner.
+The bill also would prohibit smoking medical marihuana in any portion of private property that was open to the public.